paultyng/terraform-provider-constellix/README.md

 To compile the provider, run `make build`.
 This will build the provider with sanity checks present in scripts directory and put the provider binary in `$GOPATH/bin` directory.

+# Importing A records

+`terraform import "module.dev-hz1[0].module.something.constellix_a_record.something" domains:1035333:32661234`
+Where domains is static, 1035333 is the domain id and 32661234 is the record id.